Technologicat/unpythonic/doc/dialects/lispython.md

     return accumulate
 ```

 The problem is that assignment to a lexical variable (including formal parameters) is a statement in Python.
-Python 3.8's walrus operator does not solve this, because `n := n + i` by itself is a syntax error.
+Python 3.8's walrus operator does not solve this, because `n := n + i` by itself is a syntax error, and even if parenthesized, `(n := n + i)` insists on creating a new local variable `n`.

 If we abbreviate ``accumulate`` as a lambda, it needs a ``let`` environment to write in, to use `unpythonic`'s expression-assignment (`name << value`).